fortinet/alicloud-aa-egress-route-failover/README.md

 > Error: [ERROR] terraform-provider-alicloud/alicloud/resource_alicloud_instance.go:382: [ERROR] terraform-provider-alicloud/alicloud/service_alicloud_ecs.go:409: The instance type ecs.c5.large is solded out or is not supported in the zone <zone>

-This error indicatates a resource constraint, in this case you may need to change the instance type.
+This error indicates a resource constraint, in this case you may need to change the instance type.

 > `Warning: Interpolation-only expressions are deprecated`

-Ensure you are using terraform .12+.
-Syntax differences between .11 and .12 make it incompatiable with this terraform file.
+Ensure you are using Terraform 0.12+.
+Syntax differences between 0.11 and 0.12 make it incompatible with this Terraform file.

 # Support